Captian-Slow/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-Implementation of different Data Structures and Algorithms in C++ and Java
+Implementation of different Data Structures and Algorithms in C++ and Java.